ShashankIITG/testRepo/documentary.md

 12. `git add documentary.md && git commit -m "updated the documentary till 12th point which i am performing on local machine" && git push origin main`

 > Now, i won't be able to document the output of this here, since i am in chicken and egg condition. :sweat_smile:

+13. `git revert 8d43b9b`: 8d43b9b is the commit hash which i found from github gui.
+	- `git log` is a command that can be used to find commit-hash. from here i found the last commit-hash was `8d43b9bffbe7296ca6ee5a7e2b706783d8881849`.
+So, github gui was should first few digits.

+`git revert 8d43b9b` command opens the default editor set for git, and  i have to write the new commit message after the commit-hash line.

+14. `git push origin main`: after commit i can directly push the commit.
+> 13th and 14th step won't be present in revert commit, i have to make new commit for that.